PUBLIC SPEAKING AND PRESENTATION SKILLS TRAINING CLASS

 Now that we have explored all the quasi-verbal communication elements, let’s look at the actual message you are sending.
 You can ensure any message is clear, complete, correct, and concise with the STAR acronym.

 This module will explore the STAR acronym and open questions’ six roots (Who?
 What?
 When?
 Where?
 Why?
 How?).

 In Module Six, you will learn about the STAR method, a structured manner of responding to behavioral-based questions by discussing the specific situation, task, action, and result of the problem you describe.

-In Module Seven, you will learn listening skills to include seven ways to listen better, understanding active listening, and sending the right signals to others.
+In Module Seven, you will learn listening skills, including seven ways to listen better, understand active listening, and send the right signals to others.

 Asking Good Questions